AcademySoftwareFoundation/openexr/CONTRIBUTING.md

 main branch into the release branch, since all development generally takes place on the main branch.
-The usual workflow is to group these changes together and merge them all just prior to a release, rather than merging one-by-one as the changes to into main, although merging along the way is acceptable as well.
-For OpenEXR and Imath, a patch releases usually involves around a dozen commits, so it's not a huge amount of work to organize them all at once.
+The usual workflow is to group these changes together and merge them all just prior to a release, rather than merging one-by-one as the changes go into main, although merging along the way is acceptable as well.
+For OpenEXR and Imath, a patch release typically involves under a dozen commits, so it's not a huge amount of work to organize them all at once.

 A patch release *must* be ABI-compatible with preceding minor releases